GigiLi89/memobook/README.md

 Potential users
 From children to adults can use the platform.
 Children should most likely have permission for an adult first.
 Anyone interested in staying in touch with others or just wants to keep updates about others.

 ---

+# Packages/Libraries

+- jest-dom: Provides custom Jest matchers to test the state of the DOM.
+Useful for improving the readability and maintainability of test assertions.
+- axios: A promise-based HTTP client for making requests to a server, commonly used for fetching or saving data.
+- bootstrap: A popular CSS framework for developing responsive and mobile-first websites, providing ready-to-use components and utilities.
+- express: A minimal and flexible Node.js web application framework, providing a robust set of features for web and mobile applications.
+- infinite-scroll-component: A React component to implement infinite scrolling functionality, useful for loading content dynamically as the user scrolls.
+- jwt-decode: A small library that decodes JSON Web Tokens (JWTs) without verifying the signature, used to extract payload information.
+- react: A JavaScript library for building user interfaces, particularly single-page applications where you can create reusable UI components.
+- react-bootstrap: Provides Bootstrap components as React components, making it easier to use Bootstrap in a React project.
+- react-dom: Serves as the entry point to the DOM and server renderers for React, handling the rendering of React components to the DOM.
+- react-infinite-scroll-component: Another React component for adding infinite scrolling functionality, with features such as pull-to-refresh and error handling.
+- react-router-dom: A collection of navigational components for React applications, enabling dynamic routing and navigation between different views.
+- react-scripts: Part of Create React App, providing a set of scripts and configurations to simplify the development and build process of a React app.
+- react-toastify: A React library for displaying notifications and toasts, allowing you to show feedback messages to users in an easy way.
+- serve: A zero-configuration command-line HTTP server to serve static files, often used for serving a production build of a React application.
+- web-vitals: A library for measuring essential web performance metrics, providing insights into the performance of your application from the user's perspective.

+---